MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/archive-mailboxes/cannot-migrate-archive-mailboxes.md

 ## Cause

-This is expected behavior.
+This behavior is expected.
 If you enable the archive mailbox after the mailbox move is started, the archive mailbox won't be migrated to Office 365.
 However, the primary mailbox is still moved successfully because of the current architecture design.

 ## Workaround

 To work around this issue, use either of the following methods:

 - Enable the archive mailbox before you start the mailbox migration to Office 365.
 - Reconnect the disconnected on-premises archive mailbox within 30 days (or within the mailbox retention period that you customized on the database), and then import the data into the newly provisioned archive mailbox in Office 365.
-For more information about how to re-connect the archive mailbox, see [this Exchange Support Team Central Europe Blog article](/archive/blogs/appssrv/identify-and-reconnect-disabled-mailboxes-in-exchange-online-2013-and-2016).
+For more information about how to reconnect the archive mailbox, see [this Exchange Support Team Central Europe Blog article](/archive/blogs/appssrv/identify-and-reconnect-disabled-mailboxes-in-exchange-online-2013-and-2016).